CSU Channel Islands (CI) has added a new site location in Ojai for this year’s Fall Library Lecture Series.

-Exobiology and Space Science: The Possible Existence of Extraterrestrial Life and Man's Current Ability to Find It”, by Dr. Erich Fleming, Assistant Professor of Biology
+“Exobiology and Space Science: The Possible Existence of Extraterrestrial Life and Man's Current Ability to Find It”, by Dr. Erich Fleming, Assistant Professor of Biology

-Humpback Whales: Gentle Giants of the North Pacific, Dr. Rachel Cartwright, Lecturer in Biology
+“Humpback Whales: Gentle Giants of the North Pacific”, by Dr. Rachel Cartwright, Lecturer in Biology

-Stem Cells – Boon or Bane?
-Dr. Nitika Parmar, Associate Professor of Biology
+“Stem Cells – Boon or Bane?” by Dr. Nitika Parmar, Associate Professor of Biology

-OMG!
-Here Come the GMOs: Do We Embrace or Challenge Advances in Biotechnology?
-Panda Kroll, Lecturer in Business
+“OMG!
+Here Come the GMOs: Do We Embrace or Challenge Advances in Biotechnology?” by Panda Kroll, ESQ, Lecturer in Business

 Business & Economics